Great Books programs in Canada: Ontario

 King's University College, a university college affiliated with Western University has a first-year Great Books program called Foundations in The New Liberal Arts.

 Quebec

 Laval University in Quebec City offers, in French, a one-year program in Great Books.
 The program is called "Certificat sur les oeuvres marquantes de la culture occidentale."

 Full-degree Great Books programs

 British Columbia

-Vancouver Island University in Nanaimo has offered a Bachelor of Arts degree with a major and minor in Liberal Studies since 1991.
+Vancouver Island University in Nanaimo used to offer a Bachelor of Arts degree with a major and minor in Liberal Studies since 1991.
 The Liberal Studies courses are interdisciplinary, seminar-based and team-taught; they deal primarily but not exclusively with the Western tradition, focus on the development of critical skills and include hands-on art and science.
+This was cancelled in 2026 due to budget cuts.

 New Brunswick

 St. Thomas University in Fredericton has a Great Books program that allows one to complete a major in the field.

 Ontario

 Carleton University's The College of the Humanities in Ottawa offers a 4-year honours Great Books program degree called the Bachelor of Humanities, focusing on Philosophy, Literature, Religion, History, and Political Theory, with required courses in the History of Art and the History of Music.
 Its main focus is on Western Culture, but it has a significant Eastern component.
 Students regularly do a combined honours degree in Humanities and a more specialised discipline.
 The College of the Humanities also offers a combined honours in Humanities and Biology, designed for students heading to medical school.
 With the School of Journalism at Carleton, they also offer a joint Journalism and Humanities degree.